-The Financial Aid Award Letter is posted to the secure MSUM website and accessed with the student’s Dragon ID and PIN.
+The Financial Aid Award Letter is posted to the secure MSUM eServices website and accessed with the student’s STAR ID and password.
 An e-mail is sent to the student’s “mnstate.edu” e-mail address when the award letter is ready.

 The Financial Aid Award Letter lists expected types of aid.
 Any adjustments or inaccuracies in this information should be reported to the Office of Scholarship and Financial Aid.
-To borrow the Federal Direct Loan, accept the loan(s) online at eservices.
+If awarded, accept Perkins Loans and Work Study through eServices.
+To borrow through the Federal Direct Loan, accept the loan(s) online at eServices.
 No Federal Direct Loan will be processed without acceptance.
 Loans not accepted by the student and certified by MSUM prior to the student’s last day of enrollment (6 credit minimum) are forfeited.

-One Direct Loan Master Promissory Note is completed and is valid for up to 10 years.
-The electronic version (eMPN) is completed online at www.studentloans.gov using the FAFSA PIN.
+Once a Direct Loan Master Promissory Note is completed it is valid for up to 10 years.
+The electronic version (eMPN) is completed online at www.studentloans.gov using the FSA ID.
 A paper MPN will be provided to those unable to use the electronic process.

 An initially declined Federal Direct Loan may be reinstated by contacting the Office of Scholarship and Financial Aid.
 Loans cannot be processed after the end of an academic year (semester or summer) for prior attendance.